 I'm more interested in HF than VHF and UHF, and I've spent some time experimenting with various HF antennae, both commercial and home-built.
 I spend quite a lot of my on-air time at home chasing SOTA activations.
 Occasionally I also chase activations organised through other programmes and events like WOTA, ILLW and ROTA, as much because they give activity a theme as anything.
 I tend to avoid the more competitive award schemes (like World Flora and Fauna) though; some pile-ups are just no fun at all.
 So far most of my activity has been using phone modes, but I have spent a little time using digital modes (mainly PSK31 and RTTY).
 I am trying to learn Morse code.
 It's being a rather long journey with at least one long winding dead end and quite a few roadblocks and bits of contradictory advice.

-At present my "shack" is just a corner of my living room with a few convenient antenna feed sockets and my rigs.
-I have an Icom 706 MkIIG, a Yaesu FT-817ND, a Yaesu FT-450AT, and an Elecraft KX3.
-The 706 usually stays at home, the the 817 gets used mostly for data, and the KX3 gets taken into the field.
-The 450 mostly gets used in Kenya.
+These days my "shack" is a corner of the small office on the ground floor.
+There are a few convenient antenna feed sockets and my rigs beside my computer.
+I have an Icom IC-7300, an Icom 706 MKIIG, a Yaesu FT-817ND, a Yaesu FT-450AT, and an Elecraft KX3.
+The 7300 usually stays at home, the the 817 gets used mostly for data, and the KX3 gets taken into the field.
+The 706 is in its box and hasn't been used for a while, and the 450 mostly gets used in Kenya.
 Sundry small kit rigs see occasional use.
 Antennae vary from month to month, depending on current experiments.

-Now that I have a full licence I take advantage of opportunities to operate outside the UK when I can.
+Ever since I got my full licence I have taken advantage of opportunities to operate outside the UK when I can.
 My first opportunity was in June 2011, whilst visiting Kenya, when I spent two weeks oparating as 5Z4/M0LEP from QTH Loc KI88jp using my Yaesu FT-817ND and a fan dipole for 40/20/17/12/10 metres (which also worked, with a little help from an ATU, on 30 and 15).
 There's a list of past overseas stations at the end of this page.

 I try to encourage others to develop an interest in amateur radio in various ways.
-When I can I help with Foundation and Intermediate training courses, and I also edit the monthly newsletter for one of my local clubs.
+When I can I help with Foundation and Intermediate training courses, and I also edit the monthly newsletter for one of my (now not so) local clubs.

 I've long been interested in astronomy and geology.
 I spent twenty eight years working as a computer programmer for geophysical survey companies.
 I've dabbled with computer-generated imagery.
 I read a fair bit of SF and fantasy literature, and I usually get to a few SF conventions each year.
 I sing in a small a'capella choir which usually performs at one of those conventions.
 I also like folk, choral, and early music.